zulip/zulip/docs/production/authentication-methods.md

       username, and `LDAP_EMAIL_ATTR = "email"`.

 You can quickly test whether your configuration works by running:

 ```
-  ./manage.py query_ldap username@example.com
+  ./manage.py query_ldap username
 ```

 from the root of your Zulip installation.
-If your configuration is working, that will output the full name for your user.
+If your configuration is working, that will output the full name for your user (and that user's email address, if it isn't the same as the "Zulip username").

 **If you are using LDAP for authentication**: you will need to enable the `zproject.backends.ZulipLDAPAuthBackend` auth backend, in